kingdeorayom/kingdeorayom/README.md

 ## 🚀 About

-I'm a software developer focusing on web technologies.
+I'm a software developer focusing on web and mobile technologies.

 I hate tedious, repetitive tasks. :smiley: